magento/merchdocs/src/configuration/configuration-basic.md

     content: One of the first things you’ll want to do is to change the logo in the header, and upload a favicon for the browser.
 You’ll also learn how to update the copyright notice in the footer, and how to use the store demo notice.
     url: /design/storefront-branding.html

-  - title: Websites, Stores &amp; Views
+  - title: Websites, Stores and Views
     content: A Magento installation can include multiple websites, stores, and views in different languages, all managed from the same Admin.
     url: /stores/websites-stores-views.html

+  - title: B2B Capabilities
+    content: Review the [B2B Basics]({% link stores/b2b-basics.md %}) to understand the B2B capabilities, best practices, and how to configure them for your website.
+    url: /stores/b2b-basics.html

   - title: Industry Compliance
     content: Merchants are responsible to meet industry guidelines for maintaining a secure environment, and to meet the legal requirements and best practices for online merchants in their jurisdiction.
     url: /stores/compliance-industry.html
 ---

-This section of the guide introduces your store's Admin tools, and walks you through the basic configuration settings.
-You’ll learn the concepts of store hierarchy and configuration scope, and establish best practices for industry standards and requirements.<!--{% if "Default.B2B Only" contains site.edition %}--> B2B merchants can also review the [B2B Basics]({% link stores/b2b-basics.md %}).<!--{% endif %}-->
+This section of the guide introduces your store Admin tools, and walks you through the basic configuration settings.
+You’ll learn the concepts of store hierarchy and configuration scope, and establish best practices for industry standards and requirements.

 {% include grid.html sections=page.sections large="3"%}